maxmilton/trackx-magnet/README.md

 Browser extension that injects the [trackx client](https://github.com/maxmilton/trackx/tree/master/packages/client) into all web pages and collects errors.
 Useful to collect error samples for TrackX development.

-Errors are automatically tracked using TrackX and can be viewed at <https://dash.trackx.app/projects/harvest-errors>.
+Events are sent automatically and can be viewed at <https://dash.trackx.app/projects/harvest-errors>.

 ## How to install